 Environmental Law Certificate Program

 The certificate program was initiated as part of the School's commitment to quality environmental legal education.
-The certificate is awarded upon successful completion of three core courses - Environmental Law, Environmental Practice, and Administrative Law, a substantial research paper on an environmental or natural resources topic; and 8 units of elective environmental law classes.
+The certificate is awarded upon successful completion of two core courses - Environmental Law and Administrative Law, a substantial research paper on an environmental or natural resources topic; and 11 units of elective environmental law classes.